 Odds – Mise-o-jeu vs Non Government Online Betting Sites

-The real problem with Mise-o-jeu betting is that the odds are horrible for players.
-Mise-o-jeu takes far more juice than typical online betting sites.
+The problem with in-store Mise-o-jeu betting is that the odds are horrible for players.
+Mise-o-jeu takes far more juice than Mise-o-jeu Plus or other online sportsbooks.
 At a typical online betting site if a game is completely even with no favourite then both teams will have odds of 1.91.
 With Mise-o-jeu the odds for a pick’em game are 1.75 for both sides.
 This means that you would win 16 cents less on every dollar that you bet with Mise-o-jeu than at a fair online betting site.
-The fact that you must bet parlay bets with Mise-o-jeu magnifies the difference because the juice is compounded with each additional selection added to the parlay.

 Here is an example comparing the Mise-o-jeu odds with those of SportsInteraction.com for the exact same 4 team NFL parlay bet.
-This example was taken when I updated this page (on December 16th, 2020).
+This example is from a couple years ago, but the result still holds true today.
 I selected the underdog from four games that had the same spread at both Mise-o-jeu and SIA to properly show the differences in the odds.

 The payout on a $10 bet with Mise-o-jeu is $91.05 (this means the winnings are $81.05 because the wager amount is included in the potential winnings).
 The winnings on the exact same $10 bet from SIA is $135.68.
 That’s a difference of $44.63 or more than a third of the winnings from Mise-o-jeu.

 If you’re planning to open an online betting account steer clear of Mise-o-jeu and instead check out any of my 3 recommended betting sites for Canadians.